Tinpan Orange: History

 Tinpan Orange were established in 2005 with three main band members, brother and sister Emily and Jesse Lubitz, with Alex Burkoy on violin.
 The band released their first album during the same year, with Peter Jones on drums.
-The album was titled Aroona Palace and was rereleased in 2009 due to popular demand.
+The album, Aroona Palace, was rereleased in 2009.

 The band's second album, Death Love and Buildings was released in 2007, the first to be put out under Vitamin Records.
 Joel Witenberg replaced Peter Jones on drums and Gidon Symons played bass.
 Renee Geyer appears in a backing vocal cameo.

 In 2009, Tinpan Orange released their third, studio album, The Bottom of the Lake.
 The album was produced by Harry Angus of The Cat Empire.
 Tinpan Orange spent the next two years touring extensively.

 The Bottom of the Lake was recorded between two home studios in Australia, in Melbourne and in Fairhaven.
 The album was mixed and mastered by Adam Rhodes and Ross Cockle respectively.
-Following the release of the album, the first track to be released was titled, Lovely.
+Following the release of the album, the first track to be released was titled, "Lovely".
 The track included Emily Lubitz's vocals, with Alex Burkoy on strings.

 They returned with their fourth studio album in 2012, Over the Sun.
 Prior to the recording of the album, drummer Daniel Farrugia (Missy Higgins, Angus and Julia Stone) joined the band.
 The album was produced by Steven Schram (Clairy Browne and the Bangin Rackettes, San Cisco) and released on Vitamin Records.
-The album contained the track Round the Twist, which was a version of the theme song of children's television show of the same name.
+The album contained the track "Round the Twist", which was a version of the theme song of children's television show of the same name.

-Tinpan Orange won Triple J Unearthed and were nominated for The Age Music Victoria Genre Award for Best Folk/Roots Album for 'Over the Sun' in 2013.
-During the same year, Emily Lubitz appeared on the popular SBS program RocKwiz, where she sang a Hall and Oats cover duet with Paul Dempsey.
+Tinpan Orange won Triple J Unearthed and were nominated for The Age Music Victoria Genre Award for Best Folk/Roots Album for Over the Sun in 2013.
+During the same year, Emily Lubitz appeared on the popular SBS program RocKwiz, where she sang a Hall and Oates cover duet with Paul Dempsey.

 In 2016, their latest album Love is a Dog received coverage by Rolling Stone, listing the track as a first play track on their website.
 Around the same time, their album also received positive reviews in the Australian media.
 Notably in the Sydney Morning Herald.

+Emily Lubitz' solo EP Begin Again was released in 2022.
+Her debut solo album Two Black Horses was released in July 2025.